 Analysis: The District began tracking the response time requirement, in 2012.
-The service call response time is facing an ever increasing challenge due to increased traffic in the area since Facebook has begun expanding their employee base as well as other business in the District.
+The service call response time is facing an ever-increasing challenge due to increased traffic in the area since Facebook has begun expanding their employee base as well as other business in the District.
 Response time was down in 2016 due to the fewer service calls and new on-call employees living closer to the District.
 In 2019 response time was reduced again, this time to the lowest response time on record.
 In 2021 the District continued to use the Vallombrosa Center in Menlo Park for some of its on call personnel which assisted in keeping the response time low.
 In 2021 the response time increased slightly because of the newer, less experienced staff.
+The response time decreased in 2022, due to the continued use of Vallombrosa Center and the a more experienced staff.